tabsdata/tutorials/t01_csv_pub_sub/README.md

 ### 3.2 Triggering the subscriber

-As is also the case with publisher functions, registering the subscriber function does not execute it.
+As is the case with publisher functions, registering the subscriber function does not execute it.
 It must be executed by a trigger.
 In this step we will manually trigger the subscriber function for the first time and verify the generated output.